spikegrobstein/capistrano-mailgun/README.md

 The template will also be executed in the context of the recipe and will have access to everything that capistrano has access to.

-### mailgun.deployer_username
+### deployer_username

-This function is only available from within the template.
+This is a default capistrano variable that is defined in the gyem.
 It will use the `git config user.name` if `scm` is configured as `:git` or use `whoami` if not.
 This is handy if you want to notify people of which user actually did the deployment.